Jozef Migaš

 Jozef Migaš (born 7 January 1954) is a Slovak politician who was Speaker of National Council of the Slovak Republic from 1998 to 2002, during the government of Mikuláš Dzurinda.
 He is now in political retirement.
+He was also acting president in 1998 and 1999.

-Biography and career
+Early life and career

 From 1973-1978 he studied at the Faculty of Philosophy at the Taras Shevchenko National University of Kyiv.
 In 1982, he graduated with a Ph.D.
 Until 1989, he worked as an assistant professor at the Higher Political School of the Central Committee Communist Party of Slovakia in Bratislava, working in party structures at the Slovak Academy of Sciences in Košice.
 In 1989, he became one of the founders of the Democratic Left Party, being a member of the party’s executive committee.
 In 1993, he switched to diplomatic work, being an adviser to the Embassy of the Slovak Republic in Kyiv.
 In 1995 and 1996, he served as Ambassador Extraordinary and Plenipotentiary of Slovakia to Ukraine.